Why Investing in Seattle Real Estate Is the Right Fit for You

 With such a diverse economy, Seattle and the Pacific Northwest, generally, are a great place for any new or seasoned investor to consider.
-Today we are speaking with Enrique Jevons, Regional Director for Mynd in the Pacific Northwest, about the reasons why he thinks Seattle and the Pacific Northwest is a great region to invest in now and going forward.
+Today we are speaking with Enrique Jevons, Regional Director for Mynd in the Pacific Northwest, about the reasons why he thinks Seattle and the Pacific Northwest is a great region to invest in real estate now and going forward.

 Steve Rozenberg: Hey, everyone.
 My name is Steve Rozenberg with Mynd Property Management and I'm joined here today with Enrique Jevons who is the Regional Director for the Pacific Northwest for Mynd Property Management.
 Enrique, thank you so much for joining me today, buddy.